-The conclusions regarding the matters addressed in this Declaratory Statement are based upon the facts and specifics provided by the Petitioner and articulated in this Declaratory

-Statement and in sworn testimony from the public hearing.
+The conclusions regarding the matters addressed in this Declaratory Statement are based upon the facts and specifics provided by the Petitioner and Intervener and articulated in this Declaratory Statement and in sworn testimony from the public hearing.
 Any alteration in the facts as presented either in the petition or in the presentation of the proposed machine from those described herein nullifies this Declaratory Statement and will require a new analysis upon which to base the issue of any future Declaratory Statement.
-The Petitioner has demonstrated its standing to request determination as to the legality of the Machine at issue.
+The Petitioner and Intervener Shufflemaster have demonstrated their standing to request a determination as to the legality of the Machine at issue.

-In sum, the play of Blackjack on Petitioner's Alpha Video Gaming Platform varies from the actual play of live Blackjack as played in a casino.
-Further, the following factors are significant in the Division's reaching its determination that Machine does not replicate Blackjack as prohibited by Rule 61D-14.022(2), F.A.C.:
+In sum, the play of Blackjack through Intervener's Table Master platform varies from the actual play of live blackjack played in a casino.
+Moreover, the Division finds that each terminal would constitute a separate slot machine.
+Further, the following factors are significant in the Division's reaching its determination that Machine does not replicate blackjack as prohibited by Rule 61D-14.022(2), F.A.C.:

 - 1. Randomness of the game is determined by a random number generator (RNG); - 2.
-Each terminal is operated by a single player, and therefore no player on any other machine influences the outcome of the player operating the Machine; - 3.
+Each terminal is operated by a single player, and therefore no player on any other machine influences the outcome of the player operating the machine; - 3.
 Each terminal complies individually with the requirements of Chapter 551, F.S., and Chapter 61D-14, F.A.C., confirmation of which is ultimately subject to certification by an independent testing laboratory; and - 4.
 Each terminal is separately metered and reports individually to the facility monitoring system.